Special Session II

 Track 3: Responsive Urban Systems and Design

-• Generative and behavior-driven design
+• Generative and agent-based approaches to design

 • Sensor-based analysis of public space

-• Urban resilience and disaster response
+• Urban resilience and disaster response planning

-• Inclusive and health-centered urban design
+• Inclusive and health-oriented design strategies

 • Human-centric mobility and ecological systems